QSLing with Cards and Labels

 2. click Add Needed -- the QSL Queue will be populated with entries; those that are entirely missing an address will be displayed in red font

-3. double-click each black QSL Queue entry, and use the Address Editor to verify that its address is acceptable; if desired, use Pathfinder or a Callbook lookup to verify and improve the address
+3. double-click each black QSL Queue entry, and use the QSL Editor to verify that its address is acceptable; if desired, use Pathfinder or a Callbook lookup to verify and improve the address

-4. double-click each red QSL Queue entry and use the Address Editor to find a QSL route via Pathfinder or Callbook lookup
+4. double-click each red QSL Queue entry and use the QSL Editor to find a QSL route via Pathfinder or Callbook lookup

-5. click Create Address File and review the addresses for readability and length; if modifications are required, use the Address Editor to implement the changes, and then click Create Address File again
+5. click Create Address File and review the addresses for readability and length; if modifications are required, use the QSL Editor to implement the changes, and then click Create Address File again

 6. load the printer with card stock or label stock